ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

 The CloudSystem does not include a web proxy service.

-If an Agency's risk profile requires a web proxy service, the DTA recommend the use of a certified SIG provider.
+Web proxies, content filters, SIG and VPN connections between mobile devices and Agency networks are not currently included within the Protected Utility design.

 #### Security controls provided by the CloudSystem